- 100: A collection of words and images to mark the centenary of the University of Bristol

 The book will appeal to all past, present and future staff, students and friends of the University, as well as other readers wishing to gain an insight into the world of higher education in general and the unique and enduring appeal of the University of Bristol at the start of its second century.

-The front cover of The University of Bristol: A History
+The University of Bristol: A History

 University College, Bristol, opened on 10 October 1876 with two professors and seven lecturers.
 During its first year, 99 day students registered and the number of evening students was 238.
 It was the first institute of higher education in the country to admit women on an equal basis with men.